t-tht/Bit-board/mbed.md

     ble.gap().onConnection(onConnect);
 ```
 For the micro:bit to advertise itself as a BLE HID Keyboard, the ble object must contain the suitable security properties, device information and battery service information.
-- [initializeSecurity(ble)](#initializesecurity) adds security properties required.
+- [initializeSecurity(ble)](#inside-initializesecurity) adds security properties required
-- KeyboardService(ble) adds a keyboard service to the GATT table inside the BLE object
+- KeyboardService(ble) adds a keyboard service to the GATT table inside the BLE object (BLE_HID/KeyboardService.h)
-- initializeHOGP adds more information to the BLE object, such as a pnp id and battery service information required for HOGP (HID Over Gatt Protocol)
+- [initializeHOGP(ble)](#inside-initializehogp) adds more information to the BLE object, such as a pnp id and battery service information required for HOGP (HID Over Gatt Protocol)
 ```c++
     initializeSecurity(ble);